 The organization’s programs and services are offered free of charge to residents of all ages living in the city and county of Peterborough.
 These include home-support, day hospice, caregiver support group, grief groups, family support and wellness programming.
 Staff and volunteers also work with clients and their families to advocate for excellent hospice palliative care within the health and social service care systems and within the family unit.

 Hospice Peterborough provides education and consultation support in the City of Kawartha Lakes, Haliburton, Northumberland and Peterborough Counties.
-The scope of Hospice includes a new 10 bed hospice care centre, offering another choice for end of life care in the community.
+The scope of Hospice includes a new 10 bed hospice residence, offering another choice for end of life care in the community.
 This will complete Hospice Peterborough’s transition to become a central hub for the delivery of hospice palliative care.

 The mission of Hospice Peterborough is to enhance the comfort, dignity and quality of life of individuals and families living with or affected by life-threatening illness or grief.